seoulai/seoulai.github.io/hackathon.md

 #### postprocess

-You can redifine rewards through the postprocess.
+You can select and redifine reward through the postprocess.

 ```python
     def postprocess(